-- Staff are inducted thoroughly and have read all the school s' safeguarding and child protection policies, staff code of conduct, behaviour policies and the CSCP children missing from education policy so that they are fully aware of their role in safeguarding children and are able to fully implement policies. - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are child protection concerns and can make appropriate referrals to CSSW.

-- Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers. - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff. - The school offers a safe environment for staff and pupils to learn. - Safeguarding issues are brought to the attention of the governing body.
+- All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW. - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers. - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff in line with the policy Safer recruitment and staff conduct policy for schools and colleges. - The school/college offers a safe environment for staff and pupils to learn. - Safeguarding issues are brought to the attention of the governing body.

-2.4 Role of the designated safeguarding lead
+3.4 Role of the designated safeguarding lead

-The role of the designated safeguarding lead and their deputy is to take lead responsibility for safeguarding and child protection within the school and to be available during school hours for staff to discuss safeguarding concerns.
+The role of the designated safeguarding lead and their deputy is to take lead responsibility for safeguarding and child protection within the school/college and to be available during school hours for staff to discuss safeguarding concerns.

-Kate Frood or Sally Hill are available on site to discuss safeguarding concerns.
+Natalie Stevenson, Sally Hill or Lacey Cousins are available on site to discuss safeguarding concerns.
 In their absence, or if the concern relates to those individuals, please call the MASH on 020 7974 3317.